 INSPIRATION FOLLOWS THEM.- Idealistic people tend to find references on which to base themselves, since they exemplify the defense of certain values so it is easy to identify with them.
 They find inspiration everywhere; mostly their inspiration comes from within.
 People will either identify with them or reject them; it all comes down to each person’s inner development and how much one is willing to face self.

 THEY WANT TO LEAVE A LEGACY.- For idealistic people their own life is a project oriented to leave a positive impact on the world.
 This is accomplished thanks to the defense of their ideals.
 That is why they like the idea of leaving a legacy which others can enjoy and which incidentally helps them feel they are transcending spiritually, in a way that is non religious.

-We have learn then that idealistic people are dreamers; not in the vague sense of the word.
-Their dreams are backed with actions and although it may take them a while to get there, once they have managed to discovered their gift, and see its positive impact, they don’t let go.
+We have erroneously learned idealistic people are dreamers; however, this isn’t accurate as they tend to back their goals with actions.
+Although it may take them a while, once they have managed to discover their gift and see its positive impact, they don’t let go.

-It has been said that inside each cynical person lies a failed idealist, how sad, for idealists have always been the ones who changed this world.
-Sadly no matter how much idealists have given us; in small and big ways; they have been the ones rejected the most.
-Regardless of everything, life’s gift to an idealist is strength.
-The strength to submerge one self in one’s dream because doing anything else is not an option.
+Idealists have always been the ones who changed the world; sadly no matter how much idealists have given us– in small and big ways– they have been the ones rejected the most.
+Regardless, life’s gift to an idealist is strength; the strength to submerge one self in one’s dream because doing anything else is not an option.

 As Charles Bukowski said “Find your gift and let it kill you”, a less dark way of saying it would be…find your gift and let it take over, let it guide you.
-It will transform your life…it will save you…it will reinvent you, it will find your essence, it will set you free…
+It will transform your life, it will save you, it will reinvent you, it will help you find your essence…it will set your spirit free!